DiscoverCCRI/portal_v1/README.md

 ## <a name="user-model"></a>User model

-The `AerpawUser` custom user model extends the base user model with OIDC Claims discovered on login.
+The `DiscoverUser` custom user model extends the base user model with OIDC Claims discovered on login.

 Base User objects have the following fields: